crispinb/cvcap/README.md

       * [ ] set up file sharing with the quickemu VM for testing
       * [ ] create with wixtools
 ## post 1st release
+* [ ] find a way to merge checkvist GET and POST methods see stash@{0}: On main: Failed attempt to merge GET and POST checkvist API methods
 * [ ] replace re-login approach (instead of asking user to run again, launch login immediately on user confirmation)
 * [ ] capture from stdin (eg `cat file | cvcap add`)
 * [ ] set up CI (github actions will be fine)